tukaani-project/xz/windows/README-Windows.txt

     <https://xz.tukaani.org/xz-utils/>.

-    The parts of the XZ Utils source code, that are relevant to this binary package, are in the public domain.
+    The parts of the XZ Utils source code, that are relevant to this binary package, are under the BSD Zero Clause License (0BSD).
     XZ Utils have been built for this package with MinGW-w64 and linked statically against its runtime libraries.
 See COPYING-Windows.txt for the copyright and license information that applies to the MinGW-w64 runtime.
 You must include it when redistributing these XZ Utils binaries.

 Package contents